 To IPO or not to IPO?

 The most important thing to remember about going public is that you don’t have to.
-A company can continue to operate as a private entity indefinitely, should they choose.
+A company can continue to operate as a private entity indefinitely, should it choose.
 Despite the numerous benefits of becoming an IPO, smaller businesses may face several disadvantages that may make them think twice.

 - Fundraising: One of the key advantages is that companies can raise capital quickly from the entire investing public for growth, mergers and acquisitions, or other corporate purposes.